Vyom88/Toss-it/README.md

 ## Proposed Solution:

-Creating a waste management system that collects data and provides real-time data/insights into your waste disposal.
+A waste management app that identifies how to dispose of an item using a photo and provides data insights on your waste disposal history.

 ### How will it work?